15 Best Work From Home Jobs in 2023

 How do you create an online course?

-First of all, when you choose a topic for an online course, you are showing everyone that you know what you’re talking about, you’re good at it, and are an expert in the field.
-It’s a way of confirming your expertise.
+First, when you choose a topic for an online course, you show everyone that you know what you’re talking about, are good at it, and are an expert in the field—it’s a way of confirming your expertise.

-Besides starting a blog, another way of demonstrating your knowledge to the world, of making an impact in the marketplace, is by transferring your stagnated knowledge from your brain to a money-making online course.
+Besides starting a blog, another way of demonstrating your knowledge to the world is by transferring your stagnated knowledge from your brain to a money-making online course.

 But how do you do that?

-Here are 5 brief steps to start creating your online course:
+Here are five brief steps to start creating your online course:

 You’ve got to love, be good at, and be an expert about what you’re teaching.
 If not, people will notice and distrust you.
 Besides, you wouldn’t even finish the course if you didn’t love the topic anyway, right?